An = Anum: Tablet III

 Tablet III describes the moon god Sin (unusually not identified directly as a son of Enlil), the sun god Shamash (Utu) and the weather god Adad (Ishkur).
 The circle of Sin includes his wife Ningal and various deities associated with cattle herding.
 Nanshe and deities associated with her, including her husband Nindara, who precedes her, separate his section from that of Shamash.
 While An = Anum appears to equate Nindara with Sin, there is no evidence for close association between Nanshe and the moon god otherwise.
+Nin-MAR.KI is placed in the same section as well, but in contrast with earlier sources she is not identified as Nanshe's daughter, which might mean her placement reflected her link to cattle herding instead.
 The circle of the sun god includes his wife Aya, as well as two distinct groups of courtiers, deities of justice and deities of dreams.
 The cattle god Sakkan is included in this section too.
+He is followed by Lahar, though the nature of the connection between them is not specified.

 While Sin and Shamash occur in the proximity of each other because they were viewed as father and son, Adad is most likely included on this tablet because of the well established connection between him and Shamash.
 The section dedicated to him includes his wife Shala, their children (such as Uṣur-amāssu), as well as another weather god, Wer, though other foreign weather gods are absent, in contrast with a later god list, K 2100, whose Adad section contains "Subarian" (Hurrian) Teshub and Kassite Buriyash.
 The tablet ends with a group of various gods mostly associated with Adad or Shamash, such as Shullat and Hanish, though with some exceptions which were instead linked with Ea, Nisaba or Ishtar.
 It has been proposed that what unified these deities was their possible Syrian origin, but this view is not universally accepted.
+Another possibility is that this subsection was incorporated from a list arranged based on lexical principles.